-There’s more and we may get to those one day or if we meet in person.
-And I totally want to acknowledge at this point that for some people these may be an ideal way for them to meditate.
+There’s more, and we may get to those one day or if we meet in person.
+And I want to acknowledge that for some people, these may be an ideal way to meditate.
 Not me.

 So we circle back to the advice I was given earlier by my mentor: